Skip to main content

 Hermes Agent gateway, messaging integration, webhook, or supporting tool port already in use

-A selected hermes agent gateway, messaging integration, webhook, or supporting tool is bound to a port already used by another process Run ss -tulpn and move one service to a different port.
+A selected Hermes Agent gateway, messaging integration, webhook, or supporting tool is bound to a port already used by another process Run ss -tulpn and move one service to a different port.

 Firewall blocking hermes agent gateway, messaging integration, webhook, or supporting tool access

-A required hermes agent gateway, messaging integration, webhook, or supporting tool port is not open Open only the required port and keep all other ports restricted.
+A required Hermes Agent gateway, messaging integration, webhook, or supporting tool port is not open Open only the required port and keep all other ports restricted.

 Environment and API key issues